hectorm/otpauth/README.md

 # OTPAuth

 One Time Password library for Node.js, Deno, Bun and browsers.
-It supports the generation and validation of HMAC-Based One-Time Passwords as specified in [RFC 4226](https://datatracker.ietf.org/doc/html/rfc4226) and Time-Based One-Time Passwords as specified in [RFC 6238](https://datatracker.ietf.org/doc/html/rfc6238).
+It supports the generation and validation of HMAC-Based One-Time Passwords (HOTP) as specified in [RFC 4226](https://datatracker.ietf.org/doc/html/rfc4226) and Time-Based One-Time Passwords (TOTP) as specified in [RFC 6238](https://datatracker.ietf.org/doc/html/rfc6238).
 Frequently used in Multi-Factor Authentication (MFA) / Two-Factor Authentication (2FA) systems.

 > [!TIP]